 Over the years ABAS has had a proud history of hosting Internationally respected Bonsai Masters, Artists and personalities such as: John Naka, Tatemori Gondo, Sushio Nakayama, Ryan Neil, Bjorn Bjorholm, Hideko Metaxas, Walter Pall, Kathy Shaner, Peter Tea, Jonas Dupuich, Michael Hagedorn…and we continue to invite esteemed professionals to teach.

-In 2020 ABAS became a 501(c)(3) organization.
-Donations are tax deductible.
 We are a member of Golden State Bonsai Federation.